bcornec/wod-set/profile/ADMIN-GUIDE.md

 export ANSPRIVOPT=" -e @/home/wodadmin/wod-private/ansible/group_vars/all.yml -e @/home/wodadmin/wod-private/ansible/group_vars/staging"

-r andom.sh ﻿Exports the randomly generated password.
+r andom.sh Exports the randomly generated password.

 f unctions.sh Is a library of shell functions used by many scripts, among which can be found procmail-action.sh.
 Details are shown below.